 Hand Crews, Machines, and Why the Right Tool Makes All the Difference

-When people picture wildfire mitigation work, they usually imagine one of two things: a crew of workers with chainsaws and hand tools, or a piece of heavy equipment moving through a forest.
+When people picture wildfire mitigation work, or tree removal and thinning they usually imagine one of two things: a crew of workers with chainsaws and hand tools, or a piece of heavy equipment moving through a forest.
 In practice, the best mitigation projects involve both — and knowing when to use which is as important as doing the work at all.

 This is one of the things that separates Blue Pine Fuels from contractors who only operate one way.
 We run trained hand crews and we operate our own tracked mechanical equipment, which means we can match the approach to what the terrain, the vegetation, and the property actually need.
 Here's how we think about it.